Complex Analysis of Askaryan Radiation: A Fully Analytic Model in the Time-Domain: Conclusion

 \section{Conclusion}

-To advance the field of UHE-$\nu$ detection, a fully analytic Askaryan model in the time-domain has been presented, that accounts for the UHE-$\nu$ cascade energy, and lateral and longitudinal geometry.
-The fully analytic model was compared to published results generated with a semi-analytic parameterization used commonly in NuRadioMC, a simulation being used to design IceCube-Gen2.
-Pearson correlation coefficients between the fully analytic and semi-analytic paremeterizations were found to be greater than 0.95, and typical fractional differences in total power were found to be 5\%.
-What follows is a brief summary of new results, and a list of potential uses for a fully analytic model in UHE-$\nu$ detection.
+We have presented a fully analytic Askaryan model in the time-domain, and we have shown that it matches results generated with semi-analytic parameterizations used in NuRadioMC.
+Pearson correlation coefficients between the fully analytic and semi-analytic paremeterizations were found to be greater than $0.95$, and typical fractional differences in total power were found to be $\approx 5$\%.
+New results and potential applications are summarized in the following sections.